-The following in-state activities will not cause the loss of protection for otherwise protected sales:
+The following in-state activities will not cause sellers to lose their immunity under the Public Lawthe loss of protection for otherwise protected sales:

-- 1. Soliciting orders for sales by any type of advertising. - Soliciting of orders by an in-state resident employee or representative of the company, so long as such person does not maintain or use any office or other place of business in the state other than an "in-home" office as described in IV.A.18. above. - 3.
-Carrying samples and promotional materials only for display or distribution without charge or other consideration. - 4.
-Furnishing and setting up display racks and advising customers on the display of the company's products without charge or other consideration. - Providing automobiles to sales personnel for their use in conducting protected activities. - 6.
+- 1. Soliciting orders for sales by any type of advertising. - 2.
+Soliciting of orders by an in-state resident employee or representative of the company, so long as-such person the employee or representative does not maintain or use any office or other place of business in the state other than an "in-home" office as described in IV.A.187 above. - 3.
+Carrying samples and promotional materials only for display or distribution without charge or other consideration.

+- 4. Furnishing and setting up display racks and advising customers on the display of the company's products without charge or other consideration. - 5.
+Providing automobiles to sales personnel for their use in conducting protected activities. - 6.
 Passing orders, inquiries and complaints on to the home office. - 7.
 Missionary sales activities; i.e., the solicitation of indirect customers for the company's goods.
-For example, a manufacturer's solicitation of retailers to buy the manufacturer's goods from the manufacturer's wholesale customers would be protected if such solicitation activities are otherwise immune. - Coordinating shipment or delivery without payment or other consideration and providing information relating thereto either prior or subsequent to the placement of an order. - Checking of customers' inventories without a charge therefor (for re-order, but not for other purposes such as quality control). - 10.
+For example, a manufacturer's solicitation of retailers to buy the manufacturer's goods from the manufacturer's wholesale customers-would be are protected if such solicitation activities are otherwise immune. - 8.
+Coordinating shipment or delivery without payment or other consideration and providing information relating thereto either prior or subsequent to the placement of an order. - 9.
+Checking of customers' inventories without a charge therefor (for re-order, but not for other purposes such as quality control). - 10.
 Maintaining a sample or display room for two weeks (14 days) or less at any one location within the state during the tax year. - 11.
 Recruiting, training or evaluating sales personnel, including occasionally using homes, hotels or similar places for meetings with sales personnel. - 12.
 Mediating direct customer complaints when the purpose thereof is solely for ingratiating the sales personnel with the customer and facilitating requests for orders. - 13.
 Owning, leasing, using or maintaining personal property for use in the employee or representative's "in-home" office or automobile that is solely limited to the conducting of protected activities.
-Therefore, the use of personal property such as a cellular telephone, facsimile machine, duplicating equipment, personal computer and computer software that is limited to the carrying on of protected solicitation and activity entirely ancillary to such solicitation or permitted by this Statement under paragraph IV.B. shall not, by itself, remove the protection under this Statement.
+Therefore, the use of personal property such as a cellular telephone, facsimile machine, duplicating equipment, personal computer and computer software that is limited to the carrying on of protected solicitation and activity entirely ancillary to such solicitation or permitted by this Statement under paragraph IV.B-shallwill not, by itself, remove the protection under this Statement.